Is WordPress dying? What the W3Techs market-share data actually says

 The point: share is not the same as usefulness

-The drop from 43.5 to 41.9 percent in a year is real and worth watching, but it measures one thing that nobody should confuse with another.
+The drop from 43.5 to 41.5 percent in fourteen months is real and worth watching, but it measures one thing that nobody should confuse with another.
 It measures what fraction of all websites on earth can be attributed to WordPress, and that fraction is being diluted by a wave of sites that stopped needing any CMS.
 It does not measure whether WordPress is a good choice for the project in front of you.
 Those are two different questions, and only the second should matter when you decide.

 The most honest summary is this: WordPress is handing the bottom, cheapest segment of the market to no-CMS tools, while keeping the projects that have to be edited, integrated and maintained.
 For a business with that kind of project, and for a developer who can run one, this data is good news rather than a warning.
 If you are wondering which side of that line your idea falls on, get in touch and let’s scope it before you decide on the strength of a headline alone.